When do we use Initializer List in C++?

 Initializer List is used in initializing the data members of a class.
 The list of members to be initialized is indicated with constructor as a comma-separated list followed by a colon.
 Following is an example that uses the initializer list to initialize x and y of Point class.

 The above code is just an example for syntax of the Initializer list.
 In the above code, x and y can also be easily initialed inside the constructor.
 But there are situations where initialization of data members inside constructor doesn’t work and Initializer List must be used.
 Following are such cases:

 1) For initialization of non-static const data members:

 const data members must be initialized using Initializer List.
 In the following example, “t” is a const data member of Test class and is initialized using Initializer List.
-Reason for initializing the const data member in initializer list is because no memory is allocated separately for const data member, it is folded in the symbol table due to which we need to initialize it in the initializer list.
+Reason for initializing the const data member in the initializer list is because no memory is allocated separately for const data member, it is folded in the symbol table due to which we need to initialize it in the initializer list.